Iceland school adventureBlog

 Now, many may say our decision is purely down to us not having the right contacts, or that we can’t compete on price, or that we don’t send enough clients to Iceland to make it a viable option.
 For the record, Iceland has never been our biggest selling destination, but we have, over the years, had a steady stream of schools enjoy the fantastic geography and adventure activities that the country conjures up with seemingly incredible ease.

 Our critics are entitled to their opinions of course, but deep down, we are comfortable that our decision is for the right reasons.
 Value for money and demonstrable safety practices are really the icing on what is the gigantic over-tourism cake.
-As a responsible operator – in fact, the ONLY school tour operator in the UK to achieve the internationally recognised Travelife Partner status – we feel we have a duty to lead the way on this.
+As a responsible operator – in fact, we were the ONLY school tour operator in the UK to have achieved the internationally recognised Travelife Partner status.

 We know what a massive destination Iceland is for geography teachers in the UK.
 And believe me, this is not a decision we take lightly.
 We have investigated other options rather than just pulling out - such as travelling to new areas within Iceland - but costs were prohibitive for shorter trips and in doesn't solve the safety management chain issues.